(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 CD'S OR CERTIFICATES OF DEPOSIT--Interest-earning

-banks pay out on CD deposits.
+rate that banks pay out on CD deposits, which is a higher rate

 CALL OPTION--An option to buy a stock at a specified